• defi decrypted

 General Recommendations

-To ensure you navigate this landscape with caution, consider the following basic guidelines:
+To make sure that you handle decentralized finance with caution, examine the following basic guidelines:

 1. Do Your Homework